PX4/PX4-user_guide/en/frames_vtol/vtol_tiltrotor_eflite_convergence_pixfalcon.md

 ## Hardware Setup

-The vehicle needs 7 PWM signals, which must be connected to the flight controller outputs as specified in [Airframe Reference > VTOL Tiltrotor > E-flite Convergence](../airframes/airframe_reference.md#vtol_vtol_tiltrotor_e-flite_convergence).
+The vehicle needs 7 PWM signals for the motors and control surfaces:
+- Motor (left/right/back)
+- Tilt servos (right/left)
+- Elevons (left/right)

+These can be configured in the [Actuators Configuration](../config/actuators.md) by following the instructions for VTOL tiltrotor geometry and output configuration.
+Note that you will need to start from the [Generic Tiltrotor VTOL](../airframes/airframe_reference.md#vtol_vtol_tiltrotor_generic_tiltrotor_vtol) frame.
 This mapping is reproduced below.

 Port | Connection